Proposal: Make Org-mode fast for real

 I have barely used org-ql, but as I understand the main distinction between org-ql and the other two:

-• I briefly wondered if I could design org-node to just run on top of org-ql, but they don't have the same tasks.
-Org-node has to correlate all those results so that it can do things like take some Org entry title and return what entries have that title and what's in their PROPERTIES drawers, all while operating purely off its cache.
+I briefly wondered if I could design org-node to just run on top of org-ql, but they don't have the same tasks.
+Org-node has to correlate all those results so that it can do things like take some Org entry title and return what entries have that title and what's in their PROPERTIES drawers, all while operating purely off cache so you can write functions that loop over every entry in existence in less than 20ms.

 To run on org-ql would be a lot like running on ripgrep, an experiment I already tried.
 It's a mess of having to do many search passes and correlating different sets of results, and necessarily slower than just giving org-node its own parser.

-To my proposal, what if Org itself did such caching?
+To my proposal, what if upstream Org did such caching?

 That's actually the idea with the org-element-cache, but it is not ambitious enough (yet).
-It's still the case that most functions that work with Org have to open the relevant file, turn on org-mode, and then use the org-element functions to grab the info they need.
-But almost all the CPU cycles are burned at the "turn on org-mode" step.
+It's still the case that most functions that work with Org have to visit the relevant file, turn on org-mode, and then use the org-element functions to grab the info they need.
+But almost all the CPU cycles are burned at the "visit and turn on org-mode" step.

-That's why having 1000 org-agenda-files causes it to take several minutes to build the agenda.
+That's why having 1000 org-agenda-files causes the agenda to take several minutes to build.
 It has to turn on org-mode 1000 times.

 I envision that a function should be able to just ask Org "hey, in that file, get me that piece of information" and Org will return the information without visiting that file at all.

-(Of course, remember each file's last file-modification time to know if it needs re-scanning.)
+(Of course, store each file's last-modification time to know if it needs re-scanning.)

 The end result might be a lot of commands are suddenly instant, and things like agenda and org-ql can cope with an unlimited number of files the same as if they were concatenated into one file.